Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Conclusion

 \section{Conclusion}

-In this paper, we proposed branch reutilization of dimension tree, which effectively improved the utilization of intermediate tensors, thereby reducing the number of TTM operations and achieving a reduction in computational complexity.
-Additionally, we designed an extrapolation acceleration technique for the matrix $\mathbf{Q}_0$ in the CP-ALS-QR algorithm and provided an explanation of its design.
-By integrating branch reutilization of dimension tree and extrapolation techniques, we proposed the ALS-QR-BRE algorithm.
-Experiments conducted on both synthetic and real-world tensor datasets demonstrated that our proposed algorithm achieved improvements in both computational efficiency and fitting accuracy compared to other compared algorithms.
+In this paper, we introduced restructured dimension tree to improve the utilization of intermediate tensors, thereby reducing the number of TTM operations and computational complexity.
+Additionally, we designed customized extrapolation acceleration technique for the matrix $\mathbf{Q}_0$ in the CP-ALS-QR algorithm and presented its theoretical rationale.
+By integrating these techniques, we proposed the ALS-QR-BRE algorithm.
+Experiments on both synthetic and real-world tensor datasets demonstrated that ALS-QR-BRE outperformed existing algorithms in computational efficiency and fitting accuracy.

-There are still several potential avenues for optimization in future work.
-When handling larger datasets and higher ranks, the computation of $\mathbf{Q}_0$ remains the primary computational bottleneck of the algorithm.
-Effectively leveraging the upper triangular structure of $\mathbf{Q}_0$ could further reduce runtime, especially for large-scale datasets.
-Additionally, further research is needed to optimize the selection mechanism of parameter $\beta$ and to develop more efficient acceleration techniques.
+Future research can explore several potential optimization directions.
+When dealing with large-scale datasets and high-rank decompositions, the computation of $\mathbf{Q}_0$ remains the primary bottleneck.
+Exploiting its upper triangular structure may further reduce computational costs, which is particularly significant for large-scale datasets.
+Additionally, further research is needed to develop simple and effective acceleration methods under exact precision without increasing the computational load.